Farmforce attended the 2022 World Agri-Tech Innovation Summit!

-With over 1,500 participants from 49 countries across the world, this conference will gather growers, agri-business leaders, investors, and other food supply chain experts like us.
+With over 1,500 participants from 49 countries across the world, this conference gathers growers, agri-business leaders, investors, and other food supply chain experts like us.

-After launching our new brand last September, this is the first time we take part in an international agtech event.
+After launching our new brand last September, this is the first time we have participated in an international AgTech event.

 That’s why we’re joining the agtech innovation summit as a partner.
-To add to that, our CEO, Anne Jorun Aas, will be a panelist in the “Food Transparency & Resilience Powered by Technology” round table.
+To add to that, our CEO, Anne Jorun Aas, was a panellist at the “Food Transparency & Resilience Powered by Technology” round table.

-In this brainstorming session, she’ll have the chance to share her expertise in the development of a supply chain visibility software for traceable and comprehensive farm management like Farmforce.
-Most importantly, Anne Jorun will put a spotlight on how the application of technology right from the food’s first mile is paramount for sustainable agriculture.
+Anne Jorun shares her expertise in developing supply chain visibility software for traceable and comprehensive farm management like Farmforce.
+Most importantly, Anne Jorun spotlights how applying technology right from the food’s first mile is paramount for sustainable agriculture.

 If you want to harvest an agricultural value chain for sustainable development, you’ve got to plant the right seed for it.
 And the seed is called the first mile.

 While not being literally 1-mile long, this is the initial segment of your food sourcing operations.
 To be more specific, the food’s first mile refers to the transfer of a crop from the farm to a local distributor.
 For instance, when considering the cocoa value chain in Côte d’Ivoire, the first mile ends in a village warehouse, a.k.a. section.

 But why is the first mile so crucial for your food supply chain sustainability?

 Simply because it’s where the most unsustainable bugs proliferate.
 There are three major obstacles along the food’s first mile: